 As soon as you step off the creaking warehouse lifts – which you have to operate by hand, by the way, and are an experience in themselves – you’re met with the cleverly worded slogan of HOW Concept Store: “HOW to live well”.
 If you go during the day, the sun spills in from the large windows making it a good spot for your selfies.
 Just a head’s up. 😉

 Most café customers were just like me, working on their laptops or relaxing with a book.
-The great thing about working in HOW Concept Store is that it gets a lot of natural light from the almost-floor-to-ceiling windows that reach across the length of the room.
+The great thing about working in HOW Concept Store is that it gets a lot of natural light from the full-length windows that reach across the room.

-I didn’t sample their food as I went in the late afternoon, but to give you an idea, the menu offers a small range of western and Japanese food.
-There’s something for everyone with examples including pasta, rice and sandwiches.
+I didn’t sample their food as I had already eaten, but to give you an idea, the menu offers a small range of western and Japanese food.
+There’s something for everyone with dishes such as pasta, rice and sandwiches.

-The star of HOW Concept Store is, of course, their furniture section.
-You can tell they have handpicked selections that specifically considers their brand name.
-HOW Concept Store advocates a less is more attitude to furniture and living which is reflected in the Japanese brands that they retail.
+The star of HOW Concept Store is, of course, the furniture section.
+HOW Concept Store advocates a “less is more” attitude to furniture and living, which is reflected in the Japanese brands that they retail.
 They feature a library of goods, from larger items such as sofas and bookshelves to small kitchenware utensils like forks and knives.

 Just to quickly name a few, offered brands ranging from home to lifestyle include ACME Furniture, Karimoku and T-Lab.
 HOW Concept Store also routinely updates its Facebook and Instagram pages for new products, so be sure to follow them to keep up with the most updated design news in the Asian world.